 You will need your PIN to access information stored on a CAC.
 To protect the information on your CAC, you should never tell anyone your PIN or write it down where it can be easily found.
 Your PIN should be kept secure at all times, just like your SSN.
-If you enter the incorrect PIN three times consecutively, the card is designed to lock you out so you cannot access your information.
-You will need to go to the RAPIDS site to reset your PIN.
+If you enter the incorrect PIN three times consecutively, the card is designed to lock and will require you to go to the RAPIDS site to reset your PIN.